Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

     the Standalone renderer side from a string, we recommend using only 7-bit ASCII characters, to avoid any problems with character-set related conversions leading to the value not being properly received.
-  - For the sample testing, please use `problemJWTsecret => 'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'` or make sure to set the same value in this file and in the configration later added to the "Other course settings" in edX Studio.
+  - For the sample testing, please use `problemJWTsecret => 'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'` or make sure to set the same value in this file and in the configuration later added to the "Other course settings" in edX Studio.

 **Warning:** for local use of the Standalone renderer with edX devstack on a single computer, you should **not** replace the value of `SITE_HOST` in the `render_app.conf` file.
-It should remain `http://localhost:3000` as your browser will be loading auxilliary files needed by WeBWorK problems from there.
+It should remain `http://localhost:3000` as your browser will be loading auxiliary files needed by WeBWorK problems from there.
 However, in production use, that value should be changed, and then the `aud` setting provided to the edX system via "Other course settings" should also be modified in the same manner.

-Now create a `docker-compose.yml` file for the Standaline renderer.
+Now create a `docker-compose.yml` file for the Standalone renderer.
 Create a file containing the following text:
 ```
 version: '3.5'